mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Fitbit Sense review
+  - You can now return Apple’s Solo Loop for a new size, without sending back the Watch
      <hr/>

-      - *The Versa helped Fitbit reverse its fortunes after a long, gradual slide.
-The company was slow to embrace the smartwatch, and stumbled somewhat out of the gate with the Ionic.
-But the Versa found a perfect sweet spot that build atop generations of wearable he…*
+      - *Call it Apple Bandgate, if you must.
+It’s the latest online dustup, following Apple’s recent Watch Series 6 release.
+The announcement of the Solo Loop was more or less glossed over during last week’s big event, because, well, watch bands don’t often take cent…*

-  - Coinbase UX teardown: 5 fails and how to fix them
+  - Launch Center Pro lets you build custom icons to customize your iOS 14 home screen
       <hr/>

-      - *Digital currency exchange Coinbase has probably done more than most to push cryptocurrencies closer to the mainstream, earning an $8 billion valuation by private investors along the way.
-The company is reportedly eyeing a public listing next year, and is inar…*
+      - *Launch Center Pro, an iOS utility that offered widgets and custom icons long before they were allowed on the iPhone’s home screen, is bringing its design tools to iOS 14.
+The app aims to capitalize on the recent trend toward home screen personalization by off…*

-  - Why isn't Robinhood a verb yet?
+  - Daily Crunch: Amazon unveils its own game-streaming platform
       <hr/>

-      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast (now on Twitter!), where we unpack the numbers behind the headlines.
-This week Natasha Mascarenhas, Danny Crichton and your humble servant gathered to chat through a host of rounds…*
+      - *Amazon announces a new game service and plenty of hardware upgrades, tech companies team up against app stores and United Airlines tests a program for rapid COVID-19 testing.
+This is your Daily Crunch for September 24, 2020.
+The big story: Amazon unveils its …*

-  - Hootsuite says it will terminate its ICE contract 'without delay'
+  - Don't buy the hype: Free VPNs are bad for your privacy
       <hr/>

-      - *After disagreements within the company spilled over into public controversy, Hootsuite says it won’t go forward with a contract with U.S. Immigration and Customs Enforcement.
-Through an external spokesperson, the company told TechCrunch it “can confirm the te…*
+      - *Many free VPNs promise to protect your privacy.
+Don't believe it.*

-  - Announcing the final agenda for TC Sessions: Mobility 2020
+  - Fitbit Sense review
       <hr/>

-       - *TC Sessions: Mobility is back and we’re excited to give the final look of what and who is coming to the main stage.
-Before we get into who is coming, let’s tackle one important change from our 2019 inaugural event: this year, TC Sessions: Mobility will be vir…*
+       - *The Versa helped Fitbit reverse its fortunes after a long, gradual slide.
+The company was slow to embrace the smartwatch, and stumbled somewhat out of the gate with the Ionic.
+But the Versa found a perfect sweet spot that build atop generations of wearable he…*